2010 NCAA Bowling Championship

 The 2010 NCAA Bowling Championship was the seventh annual tournament to determine the national champion of women's NCAA collegiate ten-pin bowling.
 The tournament was played at Carolier Brunswick Zone in North Brunswick, New Jersey during April 2009.

 Fairleigh Dickinson defeated Nebraska in the championship match, 4 games to 3 (209–167, 202–222, 203–213, 229–192, 201–222, 230–190, 208–174), to win their second national title.
 The Knights were coached by Mike LoPresti.

 FDU's Danielle McEwan was named the tournament's Most Outstanding Player.
 McEwan, along with four other bowlers, also comprised the All Tournament Team.

+This would be the first time two former champions faced off in the finals.

 Qualification

 Since there is only one national collegiate championship for women's bowling, all NCAA bowling programs (whether from Division I, Division II, or Division III) were eligible.
 A total of 8 teams were invited to contest this championship, which consisted of a modified double-elimination style tournament.